momade02/bachelor_thesis/README.md

 **Hedge fund returns are largely systematic.** Across ten strategies, nine liquid risk factors explain an average of 68% of return variance (R² up to 0.85 for Long/Short Equities).
-Nine of ten strategies carry a highly significant S&P 500 beta — awkward for investors buying hedge funds as portfolio diversifiers.
+Nine of ten strategies carry a highly significant S&P 500 beta, which is awkward for investors buying hedge funds as portfolio diversifiers.

 **Alpha declined, then reversed sharply.** Rolling 60-month intercepts fall steadily from